 I think my child/student is falling asleep when he/she is listening to the audio.
 Should I be concerned and wake him/her up?

 You should not be concerned at all.
 Only if the child has been doing this for months and falling asleep every single time should you be looking for alternatives.
-The audio is guiding them toward relaxation and alpha brain levels to prepare them to receive the cognitive behavioural messages and affirmations.
+The audio is guiding them toward relaxation and alpha brain levels to prepare them to receive the cognitive behavioral messages and affirmations.
 One of the ways the program works is by silencing the mind.
 It is a very common occurrence to fall asleep during this process.

 The child is learning the balance between focus and relaxation, and falling asleep is completely normal.
 It can happen even to those who have been practicing for many years.
 However, understand that this is a healthy process and you do not need to wake your child/student, unless the audio has ended, and they need to get back to their normal routine.